IgorSusmelj/pytorch-styleguide/README.md

 ```

 ## Recommended code structure for training your model

+A full example is provided in the [cifar10-example](cifar10-example/instruction.md) folder of this
+repository.

 Note that we used the following patterns:
 * We use *BackgroundGenerator* from *prefetch_generator* to load next batches in background  [see this issue for more information](https://github.com/IgorSusmelj/pytorch-styleguide/issues/5)
 * We use tqdm to monitor training progress and show the *compute efficiency*.
 This helps us find bottlenecks in our data loading pipeline.